-- To the extent that high educ commands high income/high wealth in the long-run, multiple-elite party systems are inherently unstable: elites tend to unite - US 2016, France 2017: evidence that we may be moving toward a complete realignment of the party system, " globalists " (high-education, high-income) vs " nativists " (low-education, low-income).
-E.g. like Rep vs Dem US 19c. - This itself could be unstable: in the US, pro-slavery/segregationist democrats gradually became the New Deal Party (defending poor whites can lead to develop policies which also benefit poor blacks).
-Racist left trajectory? - We are not there yet: multiple-elite party systems can persist because of different careers and values (high educ doesn't always lead to high income).
-And rise of new internationalist-egalitarian platform is also possible. - With many-dimensional politics, many bifurcations are possible.
+- To the extent that high educ commands high income/high wealth in the long-run, multiple-elite party systems are inherently unstable: elites tend to unite - US 2016, FR 2017: evidence that we may be moving toward a complete realignment of the party system, " globalists " (high-education, high-income) vs " nativists " (low-education, low-income). - This itself could be unstable: in the US, pro-slavery/segregationist nativists Democrats gradually became the New Deal Party (defending poor whites can lead to develop policies which also benefit poor blacks).
+Racist left trajectory?
+I.e. will Fidesz/Front National/AfD become the Democrats of 21c Europe? - We are not there yet: multiple-elite party systems can persist because of different careers and values (high educ doesn't always lead to high income).
+And rise of new internationalist-egalitarian platform is also possible.
+UK? - With many-dimensional politics, many bifurcations are possible.
 Actors matter.